OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">specifies an alternate shading normal when bound.
+        <p class="scene-class-attr-comment">specifies an alternate shading normal when bound.
 The binding multiplier is ignored</p>

     </p>